kevinkrs/masterproject_backend/README.md

   - Creates virtualenv
   - Upgrades pip and installs all relevant requirements

+# Starting API server
+1. Navigate into the `api` folder
+2. Run `uvicorn main:app --reload` to start server
+3. Start calling API from any application

 ## Running model on M1 Mac
 Currently, the support of torch on M1 Metall is a nightly build.
 Not all features are available.
 Following settings are required